Questions about your UHS bill? These FAQs can help. For more information, call the Patient Accounts office, (413) 577-5256.

 - UHS is contracted with my health insurer.
 Why did I get a bill?

-The information you submitted allowed the Bursar’s Office to remove SHBP charges from your tuition bill; it did not authorize UHS to bill your insurance plan.
+The information you submitted allowed the Bursar’s Office to remove SHBP charges from your tuition bill; it didn't authorize UHS to bill your insurance plan.
 Always bring your current insurance card with you when using UHS, so we can submit charges to your insurance company.

 I’m a student athlete and gave my insurance information to the Athletic Department.
 Why did I get a bill?